U Do It Legal

 Experience Studio Three

-U Do It Legal (UDIL) is an organization that provides affordable legal resources, education, and support for people who are representing themselves (self-represented litigants) in California family law cases.
-Their goal is to make the legal process more accessible, less overwhelming, and easier to navigate without the need for full legal representation.
+U Do It Legal (UDIL) is an organization that provides affordable legal resources, education, and support for self-represented litigants (SRLs) in California family law cases.

 Final Design